rayza-piedade24/greends-pml/docs/basic_concepts.md

 where method `sub_` is substraction for weight updating ${\rm \bf w}^{\star}:={\rm \bf w}^{\star} - \eta \\, \nabla L({\rm \bf w}^{\star})$, and  the learning rate $\eta$ is called `step_size` in the code.

+PyTorch accumulates the gradients on subsequent backward passes, i.e. it accumulates the gradients on every `loss.backward()` call.
+Since  the update is to be based on the current gradient value, we need to include the `coeffs.grad.zero_()` instruction to zero the gradients before the next pass.

 Try changing the learning rate to see what is the result (try for instance `step_size=0.1`).

 <details>